Dogs and fireworks

 My dog is terrified of fireworks, what can I do?

 If you’re really concerned about your dog’s fear of fireworks, it’s worth chatting with a vet to see what options are available.
-You can book an online video consult with our vets to talk through your concerns from the comfort of your home.
-Learn more about our video vet service here.
+You can book an online video consult with PawSquad vets to talk through your concerns from the comfort of your home.
+Learn more about the video vet service here.

 You may also want to rule out other conditions that might be causing their behaviour, such as poisoning, brain or thyroid disease.